The Gunny Sack

 How To Make Valentine’s Day Donuts

 There are a few ways you can make these Valentine’s Day Donuts.
 You can air fry them, bake them in the oven, fry them in oil, or use store-bought doughnuts.
-No matter which option you choose the decorating will remain the same.
-Scroll down for the printable recipe card and complete instructions.
+No matter which option you choose, the decorating will remain the same.

-• Prepare: Remove the biscuit dough from the package and use your hands to flatten the biscuits.
-Use a heart shaped cookie cutter to cut a large heart out of the dough.
-Then use a mini heart shaped cookie cutter to cut out the center.
-Dip the heart shaped donuts in the melted butter.
+Prepare: Remove the biscuit dough from the package and use your hands to flatten the biscuits.
+Use a heart-shaped cookie cutter to cut a large heart out of the dough.
+Then, use a mini heart-shaped cookie cutter to cut out the center.
+Dip the heart-shaped donuts in melted butter.

-• Cook: Working in batches, place the donuts in the basket of the air fryer and cook at 330˚F for 8-10 minutes.
+Cook: Working in batches, place the donuts in the air fryer basket and cook at 330˚F for 8-10 minutes.
 Or you can place them on a rimmed baking sheet and bake them in the oven at 350˚F for 12-14 minutes.
 Another option would be to deep fry the doughnuts for 1-1 1/2 minutes per side.

 a heart-shaped glazed donut on a wire rack

-• Donut Holes: You can also cook the heart-shaped donuts holes!
+• Donut Holes: You can also cook the heart-shaped donut holes!
 They only take 3-4 minutes in the air fryer or 5-8 minutes in the oven.

 glazed donuts decorated for valentines day in a box